Aim of this topic is to explain how to arrange the different parts of a sentence in the correct order.

 So I'll give you a "strict" word order you should use for the first time.

-You can change this when you got a feeling for the language to emphasise a certain part of the sentence.
+You can change this when you have got a feeling for the language to emphasise a certain part of the sentence.

 rules